 The Brownlee brothers (triathlon) and Captain Heather Stanning (rowing) are among the Olympians whose sporting excellence benefitted from university.
 For those with real sporting ability and commitment, going to university isn't only a chance to get a degree – it may be the best opportunity to develop their sporting talent.
 We look at the support universities offer, from sports scholarships to facilities and services for elite sports.

 Many institutions offer university sports scholarships or bursaries for students with the potential to achieve great things.
 Inevitably, competition for these is fierce and the number on offer limited.
 For those who get them, they usually offer access to special support services, such as free membership of the sports centre, physiotherapy, strength and conditioning advice or special coaching.

 Some universities also offer limited financial support, to help students meet the cost of going to competitions.
 They may also permit some academic flexibility.

 In return, you will be expected to compete and represent the university in your sport, helping to build the university's sporting reputation.

 To quickly check which UK universities offer sports scholarships, see our University Bursaries and Scholarships guides.

 The UK has rapidly developed an elite sporting infrastructure in the past few years, with a range of sports institutes and initiatives designed to nurture the country's future sports stars.
 Many of these facilities are located at universities, drawing upon their expertise in sports science to hone athletes' talents.

-Ways in which universities support sporting excellence include:
+Ways in which universities support sporting excellence:

-Next page: University Sports Facilities
+Next page: University Sport Facilities